sed-inf-u-szeged/OpenStaticAnalyzer/README.md

         `cmake ..\OpenStaticAnalyzer -G "Visual Studio 15 2017 Win64"`

-        Open the generated OpenStaticAnalyzer.sln file with the VS IDE and build the `Columbus\OpenStaticAnalyzer\OpenStaticAnalyzer-Package` project to generate the OpenStaticAnalyzer package.
+        Open the generated OpenStaticAnalyzer.sln file with the VS IDE and build the `Columbus\OpenStaticAnalyzer\Analyzer-Package` project to generate the OpenStaticAnalyzer package.

     - Building from command line